-ACTIVITIES AT THE FIELDS AS OF JULY 15 2020
+ACTIVITIES AT THE FIELDS

 The days of large groups of residents and families being entertained by musicians, dancers, performers of every age and talent are gone.